 Attendance

-Our whole school attendance this week is 93.6%.
+Our whole school attendance – week ending 15th November 92.5%.

 Attendance and punctuality is a life skill and at Farnham Primary School we strive to support our pupils to maintain high levels of attendance.
 Good attendance at school is important for your child’s education and establishes a positive working ethos early in life.